abhishekjadhav45/abhishekjadhav45/README.md

 ---

 ## 🔥 About Me
 - 🎯 Aspiring **Software Engineer** with strong fundamentals in **DSA, OOP, and Web Development**
 - 💻 I build **clean, scalable, and production-ready applications**
 - 🌱 Currently improving my **React**, **Java**, and **System Design** skills
-- 🎓 Preparing for **placements** and building real-world projects
+- 🎓 Actively preparing for **placement interviews** and working on real-world projects
-- ⚡ Love solving problems & writing readable maintainable code
+- ⚡ Passionate about solving problems, writing readable code, and contributing to impactful products

 ---